EchoMAV/EchoTherm-Daemon/README.md

 ## EchoTherm App

-The user interacts with the daemon using the `echotherm` application, which communicates with the Daemon using a socket on port 9182.
+The user interacts with the daemon using the `echotherm` application, which communicates using a socket on port 9182.

 An example `echotherm` command to set the Color Palette to Black Hot and the Shutter Mode to Auto:
 ```